-This work introduces a new kind of metamaterial called handed shearing auxetics (HSAs).
+Handed shearing auxetics (HSAs) are a new kind of metamaterial that allow us to have compliant linear actuation through direct rotational drives.
 Auxetic materials are those with a negative Poisson's ratio, meaning that they expand perpendicularly when pulled in tension (unlike most materials which contract when pulled).
 Shearing auxetics expand with a bias rather than just isotropically expanding.
 By adding chirality to a shearing auxetic pattern, we can create new structures that have a strong coupling between twisting and extension, as well as structures with selective stiffness based on the pairing of chirality.
-We have demonstrated the potential of HSAs by using it to create a compliant linear actuator and as a soft robotic manipulator without the need for pneumatic actuation.
+We have demonstrated the potential of HSAs by using it to create a compliant linear actuator and as a directly servo-driven soft robotic manipulator.

 Abstract: In this paper, we explore a new class of electric motor-driven compliant actuators based on handed shearing auxetic cylinders.
 This technique combines the benefits of compliant bodies from soft robotic actuators with the simplicity of direct coupling to electric motors.
 We demonstrate the effectiveness of this technique by creating linear actuators, a four degree-of-freedom robotic platform, and a soft robotic gripper.
 We compare the soft robotic gripper against a state of the art pneumatic soft gripper, finding similar grasping performance in a significantly smaller and more energy-efficient package.